-The general aim of the UCU Cultural Heritage Program is to offer students a hands-on experience of working in the cultural heritage sector, worldwide, as part of their undergraduate liberal arts and sciences curriculum.More specifically, an internship can serve as a basis for the bachelor thesis (15 EC); or it may be conducted independently of the thesis.
+The general aim of the UCU Cultural Heritage Programme is to offer students a hands-on experience of working in the cultural heritage sector, worldwide, as part of their undergraduate liberal arts and sciences curriculum.More specifically, the 7.5 EC placement is closely connected to the bachelor thesis (15 EC), which it may precede or follow.
 This intensive personal and inter-disciplinary academic learning experience enables the student:

-- to understand approaches to the cultural heritage sector
+- To understand approaches to the cultural heritage sector;

-- to evaluate specific dynamics of cultural heritage in situ, in a range of institutions
+- To evaluate specific dynamics of cultural heritage in situ, in a range of institutions;

 UCHUMHAR22 Museum Studies deals with the birth of the public museum as one of the key institutions where art works are organised and displayed according to well-defined criteria – such as school, genre, and oeuvre.
 The first museum age, as the nineteenth century has been called, saw the opening of many of these institutions which were designed to house and display widely ranging collections – historical, archaeological, ethnographic, and scientific – in addition to art.
 Museum Studies draws upon the approaches, theories and debates of a range of scholars – art historians, historians, philosophers, and anthropologists – to examine the museum as one of the key institutions of modernity.
 The main focus is on the historical development and broader significance of ways of displaying collections, including a number of Dutch cases.